 Physical Therapy is very effective in helping with shin splints.
 Manual therapy is given to the affected muscles to help with tissue strain and taping/orthotics may be prescribed to help offload the muscles during activity.
 Your physical therapist may also recommend activity modification so the strain is not repetitively damaging the tissues.
 Strengthening the tibial muscles later on in the leg injury treatment progression would also help the runner/walker acclimate to stresses of long distance running and walking.

 Although the fix for shin splints may be simple and effective, simple shin splints may be masking something more severe.
 Only a trained Doctor of Physical Therapy can discern posterior compartment syndrome, actual stress fractures in the lower leg and shin splints.
 When the therapist has doubts about the diagnosis of shin splints, further insights by a podiatrist or an orthopedist may be necessary.
 If the limb is swollen, red and has unrelenting pain, this may signal something more severe.

 Stride Strong Physical Therapy aims its largest emphasis on disorders of the lower extremity.
 This is why we have Video Gait Analysis equipment at each of our locations, and why we have a dedicated walking track so we can properly view and analyze our patients’ walking and running biomechanics.
 We believe strongly in leg injury therapy, the healing power of strengthening and exercise, which is the crux for majority of leg injuries.
-Call today, schedule an appointment at one of our three physical therapy clinics, Portland, Beaverton, and Hillsboro areas, so you can start Striding Stronger.
+Call today, schedule an appointment at one of our three physical therapy clinics in the Sellwood, Beaverton, and Hillsboro areas, so you can start Striding Stronger.